-With the success they accomplished during their fellowships, they persist on to mentor other young, bright scientists to pursue ALS research.
-This cycle is proven in that approximately 90 percent of our postdoctoral fellows stay in ALS research.
+With the success accomplished during their fellowships, fellows persist on to mentor other new scientists in pursuing ALS research.
+This cycle is proven in that approximately 75% of our postdoctoral fellows stay in ALS research.

-The ALS Association provides the only postdoctoral fellowship program specifically tailored toward ALS research made possible by the generous support of the Safenowitz family and others.
+The ALS Association provides the only postdoctoral fellowship program specifically tailored toward ALS research – made possible by the generous support of the Safenowitz family and others.
 Collaboration with the American Academy of Neurology also allows us to sponsor young, bright clinician scientists that work not only in ALS laboratories but also directly with people living with ALS in the clinic.